Photo credit: Alex MacAulay Photography

 What’s your favourite indulgence?

-Dark chocolate and cooking.
+Dark chocolate and cooking for friends.

 What do you do to relax?